CadyFavazzo/cadycrafts/pages/about.md

 # Crafts Galore

 Writing about making crafts is actually quite hard.

 ## About the Collection

 I haven't prepared anything to say about crafts.
 It's complicated.
 Crafts and art are all wrapped up in class and gender.
-If I were making this webiste for real, I'd write an essay about that.
-Instead, here are the types of crafts in this collection.
+Here are the types of crafts in this collection.

 - cards
 - collage